Building an AI-based browser phone extension

 Intelligent Hints During Calls

-In the Azure SDK, the recognized event represents an intermediate, paused result in the ongoing speech recognition.
-When this event is triggered, we can submit the in-progress conversation text to OpenAI to help provide potential information:
+In the Azure SDK, the recognized event represents an intermediate paused result in the ongoing speech recognition process.
+When this event is triggered, we can submit the in-progress conversation text to OpenAI for potential hints:

 1 | async function getHint(conversation) { |